aarora80/ccRCC_project/README.md

 This repository explores **how different multimodal fusion strategies combine heterogeneous medical data** to predict a binary clinical outcome for patients with clear cell Renal Cell Carcinoma (ccRCC).

-Rather than optimizing for a single metric, the goal is to **understand how fusion design choices affect model behavior, robustness, and interpretability**, which is critical for clinical and thesis-level research.
+Rather than optimizing for a single metric, the goal is to **understand how fusion design choices affect model behavior, robustness, and interpretability**

 We compare three standard fusion paradigms used in multimodal machine learning: